 Question/ Hi Graham,

 How long does a keyboard last?
-Does it mean that a yamaha would last longer than a casio?
+Does it mean that a Yamaha would last longer than a Casio?
 Which keyboard lasts the longest?
 Just when I thought that, since I will be migrating, I will give this keyboard to my mother, it stopped playing.

 I thank you very much for your help.
 Even though I will investigate from one of the local dealers the cost of repairing it, I rather buy a new one.
 I have proven over the years that most of the repairers here tend to repair things to last for a short period of time, because they make more money by repairing the same thing more than once.